Skip to content

 Aruba has a mix of international brands and local companies.
 Here is the honest breakdown.

 Book through a comparison site like DiscoverCars to see all available options and prices.
+Our Aruba car rental page has the search widget plus our current advice on which class of car to pick.
 Prices are almost always better when booked in advance online rather than walking up to a counter at the airport.

 During peak season (December through April), rental cars can sell out, especially Jeeps and SUVs.
 Book at least 2-4 weeks ahead.
 During low season, you can often get last-minute deals, but booking a week ahead is still smart for the best selection.